kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 Wednesday morning, Sept 6h, the assistant to the medical staff at  Parkview Neurology called.
 I had a follow up appointment the Wednesday before, on August 30th, with
 Erin Richmond NP, who I seen for first time ever, on June 30th, when I established care with Parkview Neurology.
-I didn't see a neurologist.
+They appointment was never scheduled to include seeing one of the Parkview neurologists.

+I was able to see Dr Austin three days after Richmond referred me to him.
+Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implatation, and who Dr. Autin said was "equivaltent to me", I really should follow up with him.
+Unfortunetly, the earliest I could get in to see
+Dr Karl (to discuss whether spinal cord stimulation was a realistic option for my pain) was September 1st.
+Dr Austin also told me that the four main medications to treat peripheral neuropathy pain.

 The appointment two and half weeks ago was very brief, half an appointment really, because I was fifteen minutes late.
-It told her that when I saw Dr. Austin, to whom she referred me at the end of June, he told me, since I was established patient of Dr. Karl, who also did spinal stimulator implatation, it was best to followup with him.
-Dr Austin and I did discuss the medications used to treat neuropathy pain.
-He said that four main medications: gabapentin, pregabapion (Lyrica), Cymbalta, and--I belive--amitriptyline.
+It told her that when I saw

+At the July 3rd appoint with with Dr Austin, he and I discusses what medications are used to treat neuropathy pain.
+He said that their are four main
+medications: gabapentin, pregabapion (Lyrica), Cymbalta, and--I belive--amitriptyline.

 I saw Dr Karl, on Sept 1st, too, to talk the possibility of spinal cord stimulator.
 He wanted me first to try protriptyline 10mg because I told him
 Amytripline caused terrible heatburn and nortriptyline made me wired.